lucadibello/mininet-yaml/README.md

     </td>
   </tr>
   <tr>
     <td align="center">Source: h4</td>
     <td align="center">Destination: h2</td>
   </tr>
 </table>

-The tool has been able to archieve the optimal goodput for this network topology, considering the constraints of the problem.
-The following table shows the optimal goodput for each demand:
+The tool has been able to achieve the optimal goodput for this network topology, considering the constraints of the problem.
+The following table shows the results of the link capacities and the goodput achieved for each demand:

 | Demand | Source | Destination | Actual vs desired goodput (Mbps) | Demand Achieved (%) |
 | ------ | ------ | ----------- | -------------------------------- | ------------------- |
 | 1      | h1     | h4          | 8.0 / 10.0                       | 80.0                |
 | 2      | h4     | h2          | 2.0 / 2.0                        | 100.0               |
 | 3      | h3     | h4          | 10.0 / 15.0                      | 66.67               |

 > YAML configuration file available in [`examples/network-with-demands.yaml`](./examples/network-with-demands.yaml)